 Visit the spot where the Wright brothers first took flight and the locations where they landed.

 See a slice of what camp life was like for the Wright brothers.

 Visit the nation's commemorative monument to the Wright brothers' world-changing achievement.

 Place yourself within an artistic representation of that significant day.

 Wright Brothers Visitor Center

-From November 2016 to late summer/fall of 2018, the Wright Brothers National Memorial Visitor Center will be closed for a renovation project.
+From November 2016 through September 28, 2018, the Wright Brothers National Memorial Visitor Center will be closed for a renovation project.
 The renovation will allow improvements to be made to the building's infrastructure and the installation of brand new interactive exhibits.

 During this closure, the grounds will remain open and information and bookstore services will be available in a temporary facility near the parking lot.
 In the temporary facility, you will find an information desk where you can speak to an NPS representative, four small poster-style exhibit panels to learn more about the Wright brothers’ story, and a bookstore.

 Due to the smaller size of the temporary facility, plan to spend your time while visiting the park primarily outdoors and please dress accordingly.
 The grounds at Wright Brothers National Memorial are open from 9:00 am- 5:00 pm.